 In order to be excused from participation in physical education, a student must present an appropriate excuse from their parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
 An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
+A parent request for a student to refrain from PE will be honored for three days but after that, the student must have a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
+Students that cannot participate in PE due to a medical reason are not allowed to participate in recess.
 An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.

-Students with an Individualized Education Program may also be excused from physical education courses for He or she (a) is in grades 3-12, (b) his or her IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or (a) they have an IEP, (b) are participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.
+Students with an Individualized Education Program may also be excused from physical education courses for he or she (a) is in grades 3-12, (b) his or her IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or (a) they have an IEP, (b) are participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.